nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to structures that have features at the nanoscale, relevant to the composite's constituents.

-### Expanded Definition and Usage\nCarbon nanocomposites are praised for their ability to significantly improve the properties of traditional composite materials.
+### Expanded Definition and Usage:
+Carbon nanocomposites are praised for their ability to significantly improve the properties of traditional composite materials.
 In automotive and aerospace industries, these composites reduce weight while increasing strength and durability, contributing to energy efficiency and performance.
 In electronics, their high electrical and thermal conductivity is crucial for developing advanced conductive pathways and components.
 Additionally, in biomedical applications, carbon nanocomposites are utilized for their biocompatibility and strength, especially in prosthetics and tissue engineering scaffolds.